kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

 	}}
 ```

-In this example, we leverage the capability of [topology policy](../../end-user/policies/references) to implement deploy resource to managed clusters.
-If you execute command like below, resources will only be deployed to `local` cluster and `cluster1` cluster.
+If you execute command like below to enable the addon, resources will be deployed to `local` cluster and `cluster1` cluster.

 ```shell
 $ vela addon enable <addon-name> clusters=local,cluser1